Installation guide

 Create your user account

-Select User Creation to define a new user with administrator privileges and a password.
+The new user you create has full administrator privileges and is protected by a password.
 Just as for the disk encryption, this password should be complex.
 The root account is deactivated and should remain as such.

-When the installation is complete, press Reboot.
+Installation can take some time.
+When the installation is complete, press Reboot System.
 Don’t forget to remove the installation medium, or else you may end up seeing the installer boot screen again.

 Post-installation